Spy Today, Die Tomorrow

 Spy Today, Die Tomorrow (Mister Dynamit – Morgen küßt euch der Tod, Muori lentamente... te la godi di più, Mister Dinamita, mañana os besará la muerte, also known as Die Slowly, You'll Enjoy It More) is a 1967 West German-Italian-Spanish Eurospy film written and directed by Franz Josef Gottlieb and starring Lex Barker.

 Millionaire Baretti pays a gang to rob an atomic bomb from an American silo, and then blackmails the USA Government for a huge amount of money.
 German secret service (BND) agent 'Dynamite' will use his fists, guns and more in a violent bomb chase.
-In the end, Barelli's accomplices are dead or arrested, but he escapes unmolested, while Mr. Dynamite spends time in a Mediterranean resort with a lovely woman.
+In the end, Barelli's accomplices are dead or arrested, but he escapes unharmed, while Mr. Dynamite spends time in a Mediterranean resort with a lovely woman.